William P. and Hazel B. White Center Professor of Technology Ethics

 Professor of IT, Analytics, and Operations

-Department: Information Technology, Analytics, & Operations (ITAO)
+Department: IT, Analytics, and Operations

-Research Interests: Privacy, AI ethics, corporate responsibility, technology ethics
+Research interests: Privacy, AI ethics, corporate responsibility, technology ethics

 Kirsten Martin is the William P. and Hazel B. White Center Professor of Technology Ethics and a professor of IT, analytics, and operations in the Mendoza College of Business at the University of Notre Dame.
 A nationally recognized expert in privacy, technology, and business ethics, she is the director of the Notre Dame Technology Ethics Center (ND TEC).